Fill out the form below to schedule a demo or call our sales team at

 Every welcome team will look different depending on the church size, facility layout, and other factors.
 There are several roles to consider adding to your welcome team, including:

-Ministry room teams—If your church provides child care, Sunday school, youth, or other ministries during your main service, train your team members to watch out for new visitors.
+Ministry room teams—If your church provides child care, Sunday school classes, youth, or other ministries during your main service, train your team members to watch out for new visitors.
 They should be able to welcome guests, confirm that they are in the right place, and answer any questions.
 For example, parents may feel anxious leaving their children with strangers.
 Reviewing the schedule and activities planned, letting the parents take a look at the room beforehand, and answering any questions will help them feel more at ease.

 Parking lot attendants—Your visitors’ church experience begins before they even enter your building.
 For churches with parking lots, consider reserving a special parking area for first-time guests with welcome-to-church signs to let them know where to park.
 If you have a larger parking lot, form a parking ministry to direct people to the best spots.